roman-milk/roman-milk.github.io/two-moms-two-laps.md

  We cuddled in the bed, delightfully naked and sated.

  "Want to tell me what's going on with your parents?
 It was like a freezer down there this morning, but they seemed chummy enough when they crashed our little party."
-Report_Story #4